-Valentine Week List 2020 Date Sheet Schedule Days Rose Kiss Propose Chocolate Teddy Promise Hug V-Day
+Valentine Week List 2022 Date Sheet Schedule Days Rose Kiss Propose Chocolate Teddy Promise Hug V-Day

 Rose Day

-Rose day is the starting of Valentine Week, which is celebrate on 7th February every year.
-This day is famous for couples who greet each others by giving red rose.
-Rose is a symbol of love, it is a dynamic and beautiful flowers.
-Now a days roses are mainly used to show the love and care towards the person they love the most.
+Rose day is the starting of Valentine’s Week, which is celebrated on 7th February every year.
+This day is famous for couples who greet each other by giving a red rose.
+Rose is a symbol of love, it is a dynamic and beautiful flower.
+Nowadays roses are mainly used to show love and care towards the person they love the most.

 Propose Day